Understanding Ontario’s Two-Tier System for Motor Vehicle Accident Damages

 In determining whether a claim is serious enough to commence a tort action the injured party has the burden of proving that the at-fault party negligently caused the accident and that the injuries resulting from the accident are permanent and serious.
 This requires gathering sufficient evidence to prove the claim.
 For instance, acquiring this evidence might involve hiring investigators, experts in motor vehicle collision forensics and obtaining specialized reports from health-care professionals.
 If you are found to be partly responsible for the accident, the portion that is determined to be your fault will be deducted from your claim.

-To add further requirements to the commencement of a tort claim, there is a limitation period in Ontario that requires the injured party advance their claim against the at-fault party within 2 years of the date of the accident.
+To add further requirements to the commencement of a tort claim, there is a limitation period in Ontario that requires the injured party to advance their claim against the at-fault party within 2 years of the date of the accident.
 Failure to abide with this limitation period will result in the Plaintiff losing their right to potential damages.

 Overall, commencing a tort claim after a motor vehicle accident can be a lengthy and grueling process, sometimes taking years to finalize as a result of documentary and oral discoveries, mediations and potentially proceeding to trial.
 If you are injured in a motor vehicle accident you should immediately consult with a tort claims lawyer.
 Our firm has experienced tort claims lawyers who can assess your case and determine whether you are entitled to sue the at-fault party in negligence, while determining the most efficient way to maximize your recovery.